waterbycounty

 What's happening with rivers in Montgomery County right now?

-Montgomery County's primary USGS streamgage on the ROANOKE RIVER is currently reading 90.4 cubic feet per second — 37% of the long-term mean of 244.06 cfs.
+Montgomery County's primary USGS streamgage on the ROANOKE RIVER has a pipeline snapshot of 90.4 cubic feet per second — 37% of the long-term mean of 244.06 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Montgomery County water compare to the Virginia average?